ajwanab3/sw340-sqa-bad-calculator/README.md

 This project applies Software Quality Assurance (SQA) principles to improve a faulty Java-based calculator application.

-The application was refactored to fix defects, improve maintainability, implement automated unit testing, measure code coverage, perform static code analysis, and automate quality checks through a CI pipeline.
+The application was refactored to fix defects, improve maintainability, implement automated unit testing, measure code coverage, perform static code analysis, and automate the build and testing process through GitHub Actions.

 ---